Moving From the UK to Cyprus

 Final thoughts

-The home of the squeaky cheese, Halloumi, and the birthplace of Aphrodite, has much to offer.
-Welcoming locals, incredible weather, a well-established infrastructure, a safe environment, oh and most commodities are about 20-50% cheaper than in Britain.
-It’s easy to see why this island ticks many boxes for those yearning for the Mediterranean dream.
+The birthplace of Aphrodite and the home of the squeaky cheese, Halloumi, Cyprus, has a lot to offer.
+With welcoming locals, incredible weather, a well-established infrastructure, and a safe environment, it’s easy to see why this island checks many boxes for those yearning for the Mediterranean dream.

 90.00 % of readers found this article helpful.